LeetLLM

 Compare every query with all keys (QKTQK^TQKT), scale by dk\sqrt{d_k}dk (key vector dimension) for stable softmax, convert scores to attention weights, then mix value vectors VVV using those weights.

-This operation is set-based: if you shuffle the input token order, the output is simply shuffled in the same way.
+This unmasked operation is permutation equivariant: if you shuffle the input token order, the output is shuffled in the same way.
 The attention weights QKTQK^TQKT depend on content, not position.[1]

 Without positional information, transformers can't distinguish between different word orders, which can completely alter the meaning of a sentence.
 For example, these two sequences contain identical tokens but have very different semantics.
-When processed by a position-blind transformer, they produce identical attention patterns:
+When processed by a position-blind transformer, they produce the same attention pattern up to the same row/column permutation:

 text